IceWhaleTech/CasaOS/README.md

 CasaOS is a community-driven open source project and the people involved are CasaOS users.
 That means CasaOS will always need contributions from community members just like you!

 - See <https://wiki.casaos.io/en/contribute> for ways of contribution to CasaOS
-- See <https://wiki.casaos.io/en/contribute/development> if you want to be involved in code contribution specificially
+- See <https://wiki.casaos.io/en/contribute/development> if you want to be involved in code contribution specifically

 ## Donate
 <p ><a href="https://www.buymeacoffee.com/icewhaletech"> <img align="center" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="bappi2097" target="_blank" /></a></p>